SIT Study Abroad: Mexico: Migration, Borders, and Transnational Communities

 - Live in Oaxaca, Mexico, a point of origin for many migrants going to the U.S.

-- Understand the factors that lead to undocumented migration.
+- Understand the factors that lead to undocumented migration, and see how migration affects Central Americans and their communities.

 - Get a firsthand look at Mexico’s northern and southern borders.